Canoe

-A canoe is a lightweight narrow water vessel, typically pointed at both ends and open on top, propelled by one or more seated or kneeling paddlers facing the direction of travel and using a single-bladed paddle.
+A canoe is a lightweight, narrow water vessel, typically pointed at both ends and open on top, propelled by one or more seated or kneeling paddlers facing the direction of travel and using paddles.

-In British English, the term canoe can also refer to a kayak, while canoes are called Canadian or open canoes to distinguish them from kayaks.
+In British English, the term canoe can also refer to a kayak, whereas canoes are then called Canadian or open canoes to distinguish them from kayaks.
+However, for official competition purposes, the American distinction between a kayak and a canoe is almost always adopted.
+At the Olympics, both conventions are used: under the umbrella terms Canoe Slalom and Canoe Sprint, there are separate events for canoes and kayaks.

+Culture

-Canoes were developed by cultures all over the world, including some designed for use with sails or outriggers.
+Canoes were developed in cultures all over the world, including some designed for use with sails or outriggers.
 Until the mid-19th century, the canoe was an important means of transport for exploration and trade, and in some places is still used as such, sometimes with the addition of an outboard motor.

 Where the canoe played a key role in history, such as the Northern United States, Canada, and New Zealand, it remains an important theme in popular culture.
+For instance, the birch bark canoe of the largely birch-based culture of the First Nations of Quebec, Canada, and North America provided these hunting peoples with the mobility essential to this way of life.

-Canoes are now widely used for competition and pleasure, such as racing, whitewater, touring and camping, freestyle and general recreation.
-Canoeing has been part of the Olympics since 1936.
+Canoes are now widely used for competition — indeed, canoeing has been part of the Olympics since 1936 — and pleasure, such as racing, whitewater, touring and camping, freestyle and general recreation.

 The intended use of the canoe dictates its hull shape, length, and construction material.
-Historically, canoes were dugouts or made of bark on a wood frame, but construction materials evolved to canvas on a wood frame, then to aluminum.
-Most modern canoes are made of molded plastic or composites such as fiberglass or those incorporating kevlar, or graphite.
+Although canoes were historically dugouts or made of bark on a wood frame, construction materials later evolved to canvas on a wood frame, then to aluminum.
+Most modern canoes are made of molded plastic or composites such as fiberglass, or those incorporating kevlar or graphite.

 History

-The word canoe came into English from the Spanish/Portuguese word canoa.
-They in turn had adopted the word from the Arawakan languages of the Caribbean for a dugout canoe, kanawa.
+It is assumed that the word canoe came into English from the term 'canoa' that is used for the Caribbean dugout canoe in Columbus' travelogues in 1493.
+Possibly that word 'canoa' comes from the Taino word `kanawa' that the original inhabitants of the Caribbean used for this vessel.
+Following its incorporation into Spanish, the term "canoa" made its way into the French language.
+While the French adopted a form similar to the Spanish, such as "canoë" or "canot," there is also evidence suggesting a potential influence from other indigenous languages encountered by French explorers in North America, like the French word "casnouey" adopted from the Saint-Lawrence Iroquoians language in the 1535 Jacques Cartier Relations translated in 1600 by the English geographer Richard Hakluyt.